The Kiski School: Buildings

 The John A. Pidgeon Library is the "learning commons" of The Kiski School.
-The library, constructed and opened in 1993, provides many print and non-print resources for students and faculty members.
+The library, constructed and opened in 1993, provides a wide range of print and non-print resources for students and faculty members.
 The Bradley Reading Room offers a comfortable area for casual reading or study and houses current periodicals.
 Access to the online catalog, various subscription databases, and reference resources is available through the campus network.
 In addition to Kiski's shelf collection of more than 20,000 titles, the library is a member of ACCESS PA, a statewide online database of nearly 3,000 libraries.
 This database makes 44 million items available for Kiski students to borrow from these libraries.
 Additionally, the library subscribes to several research databases covering history, literature, science, photo archives, biographical information, and other digital tools for research and study.

 The school named the building after the former head of school, Pidgeon, who served for 45 years.